 - Increased blood potassium level

 Enalapril is a treatment for hypertension or high blood pressure.
 Enalapril is one of a group of hypertension treatments called the ACE (angiotensin-converting enzyme) inhibitors.
-To avoid serious health implications such as heart failure, liver failure and stroke that may occur if your blood pressure rises too high, Enalapril can be taken.
+Enalapril can be taken to avoid serious health implications that may occur if your blood pressure rises too high, like heart failure, liver failure, and stroke.
 Enalapril can also be used to treat patients with heart failure.

-Enalapril is one of the angiotensin-converting enzyme (ACE) inhibitors.
+Enalapril is an angiotensin-converting enzyme (ACE) inhibitors.
 It stops your body creating the hormone angiotensin II.
 Enalapril inhibits the angiotensin-converting enzyme and this action causes the smooth muscle in your blood vessels to relax, thereby opening them to increase blood flow.
-Enalapril also reduces the amount of water put back into your blood by the kidneys resulting in decreased blood pressure
+Enalapril also reduces the amount of water put back into your blood by the kidneys resulting in decreased blood pressure.

-There are no specific foods which will alter how Enalapril works.
+There are no specific foods that will change how enalapril works.
 However, you should be aware that your high blood pressure might be caused by a diet high in salt, cholesterol and fat; the treatment would work better if you change your diet for the better as well to reduce your blood pressure.

 The tablets are round and white with the dosage marked on one side, and a break line marked on the other.

 Non-steroidal anti-inflammatory drugs (NSAID’s) such as ibuprofen, diclofenac or high dose aspirin can interact with enalapril.
 You should use alternative painkillers if and when you need them.
 Speak to your doctor if you have any concerns.

 Enalapril must be prescribed.
 Enalapril should be taken by people over 18 only, unless otherwise recommended by a doctor.
 Over 65’s can take Enalapril; however, they may experience increased sensitivity to the drug.
 You should check the “Warnings” tab for comprehensive advice as to who can or can’t take Enalapril.